npm vs. pnpm vs. yarn β Which Package Manager in 2026?

 - Existing project with yarn.lock?
 Stay with yarn.

-- Monorepo? pnpm (best workspace support).
+- Monorepo? pnpm β best workspace support.

-# To pnpm
+# Switch to pnpm

 npm install -g pnpm